okurka12/ipk_proj1_livestream/README.md

 # Soon
 I want to add:
-- a module that demonstrates the use of `getaddrinfo`
 - a demo of `threads.h`
 - my implementation of the python mock server
-- `capture.sh` script that uses various `tcpdump` commands

 # Build process
 Running `make` will build: